IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 • Put some water in the pan you want to check.

-• If does not flash in the display and water is heating, the pan is suitable.
+• If the symbol does not flash in the display and water is heating, the pan is suitable.

 • Cookware made from the following materials is not suitable for an induction hob: pure stainless steel, aluminum or copper without a magnetic base, glass, wood, porcelain, ceramic, and earthenware.

-• Induction hob are made from smooth, ceramic glass, the heat comes from a magnetic induction coil which heats the cookware but not the cooking surface.
+• Induction hobs are made from smooth, ceramic glass.
+The heat comes from a magnetic induction coil which heats the cookware but not the cooking surface.
 The heat from the cookware is transferred to the food.

 • It's important that you use only metal pans specifically designed and/or approved for use on induction hobs.
 Never allow melamine or plastic containers to come in contact with the heat zones.

-• A pan which diameter less than 140mm may not be detected by the induction hob.
+• A pan with a diameter less than 140mm may not be detected by the induction hob.

 - Do not use cookware with jagged edges or a curved base.